 Shopping in San Francisco with teens

-Downtown encompasses two shopping hot spots, including San Francisco’s iconic plaza Union Square and Market Street.
+Downtown encompasses two shopping hot spots, including San Francisco’s iconic plaza, Union Square and Market Street.
 Union Square features an electric mix of luxury stores, local boutiques, and major department stores.
-Market Street encompasses The Embarcadero District, which has been famous since the gold rush days.

 No shopping experience in San Fransisco is complete without a visit to Westfield San Francisco Centre.
-Westfield San Francisco Centre is a place to lose yourself in an epic shopping experience with its hundreds of stores.
+Westfield San Francisco Centre is a place to lose yourself in an epic shopping experience with hundreds of stores.

 More travel with teens posts: 43 amazing things to do in Chicago with teens